SpeccySpec/Bloom-Battler/README.md

-# rpg-bot
+# Bloom Battler
-RPGBot is a bot that puts an rpg in discord orsmthi ng idk
+Bloom Battler is a bot that puts an rpg in discord orsmthi ng idk